zeqizhao12/zeqizhao12.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi, I'm a Ph.D. student in Theoretical Linguistics under the supervision of [Uwe Junghanns](https://www.uni-goettingen.de/en/153074.html) and [Clemens Mayr](https://www.uni-goettingen.de/de/clemens+steiner-mayr/569384.html).
+Hi, I currently completing my Ph.D. in Theoretical Linguistics at the University of Göttingen, supervised by Professors [Clemens Mayr](https://www.uni-goettingen.de/de/clemens+steiner-mayr/569384.html) and [Uwe Junghanns](https://www.uni-goettingen.de/en/153074.html).
+My dissertation explores the polymorphism of distributivity in Mandarin, examining how semantic structures enable specific interpretations and how pragmatic factors guide the accessibility of these meanings.
+It particularly addresses intersections with indefinites, pair-list readings, non-maximality, and homogeneity.

 You can also find more information about me on [my institutional page](https://www.uni-goettingen.de/de/zeqi+zhao/676254.html).

 Research Interests
 ======